typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 the same: those of `plengthT` and `plengthE`.
-We have rules for deciding when an existential parameter can be lifted into a method type parameter—or a method type parameter lowered to an existential—but there are other pairs of method types we'll explore that are the same, or very close.
-So let's talk about how we determine this equivalence.
+We have rules for deciding when an existential parameter can be lifted into a method type parameter—or a method type parameter lowered to an existential—but there are other pairs of method types we’ll explore that are the same, or very close.
+So let’s talk about how we determine this equivalence.

 A method *r* is more general than or as general as *q* if *q* may be